DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/4 Sprites.md

 Now that we've got that working we will still need to fix the ramps as they are very stretched.\
 Again there are a few ways to do this.
 We can [Tile sprites or use 9-Slicing](https://docs.unity3d.com/Manual/9SliceSprites.html).\
-I will demonstrate both and it is up to you to decide which is best in your senacario.
+I will demonstrate both and it is up to you to decide which is best in your scenario.

 ### Tiling

-Tiling sprites means that our sprites repeat rather than stretch when it reaches it's max size.
+Tiling sprites means that our sprites repeat rather than stretch when it reaches its max size.
 Like a repeating pattern of bricks.

 The first thing we need to do is set our sprite to be a tiled sprite.
 Click on the Object you'd like to edit and find its ["Sprite Renderer"](https://docs.unity3d.com/Manual/class-SpriteRenderer.html) in the Inspector.\
 Find the "Draw Mode" property and set it to "Tiled".